different-ai/obsidian-ava/README.md

 > Reach out to ben@prologe.io.
 We'll personally help you install it.

+## How does it work?

+Ava is powered by [Embedbase, the open-source API to easily create, store, and retrieve embeddings](https://github.com/another-ai/embedbase-ava).

 ## Technical Limitations

 - [link feature](https://github.com/louis030195/obsidian-ava/blob/main/README.md#connect-the-dots-leverage-your-knowledge) does not index very large notes yet